satyajitn15/InkShots/readme.md

-This is a webApp similar to photo booth app in masos.
+This is a webApp similar to photo booth app in mac os.

 you can capture image using camera. you can also use different fileter to beautify the image and save t your local machine.